benschaf/waste-schedule/TESTING.md

 | Login | ![screenshot](documentation/lighthouse-login-mobile.png) | ![screenshot](documentation/lighthouse-login-desktop.png) | Minor warnings |

 The "links aren't crawlable" warning is due to FullCalendar which puts some anchor tags into the DOM that aren't actually links.
 These links not being crawlable is not an issue as they are not meant to be followed by search engines and are only used for FullCalendar's internal functionality.

+Besides the warnings mentioned above, there were no issues with the Lighthouse Audit.

 ## Defensive Programming